mukit136337/Garments-Order-Management/CSE470_MVC/ReadMe.txt

 	id: arman pass: ar12345
 		for Production_dept point of view

+-----------------------------------------------What Can be Done------------------------------------ TopManagement->
+	View All 3 types of order
+	Change the Status of an Order
+	Add new credentials(Missing)
+Marchendiser_dept->
+	Add new Client
+	Add new Orders
+	Update an existing Order(Missing)
+Production_dept->
+	Add daily production

-Some of the features are still not available due the pressure of BUX!
+!!Some of the features are still not available due the pressure of BUX!!